Cancer The Path to Healing: This has got to come out…

 I still faintly remember the terrifying words the doctor spoke as he patted me on the leg during the colonoscopy procedure: “This has got to come out!”
 He was referring to a two-inch tumor in my sigmoid colon.
 Through the haze of the IV drugs, that were supposed to put me to sleep, I was awake enough to see the horrendous-looking tumor on the huge monitor.
 I slowly nodded my head in agreement.

 Two days later the biopsy came back and the doctor called with the news that indeed, the tumor was malignant.
-My doctor recommended a highly respected Houston Gastroenterologist surgeon and on Monday afternoon, October 9, my husband Robert and I sat in the surgeon’s office while he explained the operation that was needed to remove the tumor.
-As I signed the papers to have the surgery as well as picking a day for surgery, I felt like I was walking through a dense fog in which I hoped I would wake-up and find was just a dream.
+My doctor recommended a highly respected Houston Gastroenterologist surgeon and on Monday afternoon, October 9, my husband Robert and I sat in the surgeon’s office while he explained the operation needed to remove the tumor.
+As I signed the papers to have the surgery and picked a day for surgery, I felt like I was walking through a dense fog in which I hoped would clear up and I would find all of this was just a dream.

 At 8:30 a.m. on Wednesday, October 11, I was wheeled to surgery to have the tumor removed and a colon resection performed.
 During the four hour surgery twelve inches and twenty-one lymph nodes were taken from my colon and the surrounding area.
 The surgeon pronounced the surgery a success and seemed very happy that he was able to “get everything that he could see.”
 After a week in the hospital, I went home feeling very well.
 We waited for the pathology report.
 The result was that out of twenty-one lymph nodes seventeen had cancer cells involved.
 I was devastated.
 My mind felt like it was spinning out of control.
 Stress was becoming more of a way-of-life than an occasional visitor.